 Want your lights for dark brown hair to be front and center?
 We're just slightly obsessed with this chestnut money piece.
-This is another low maintenance highlights option since your brightened strands will be focused on your fringe while the rest of your hair is left natural and dark.
+This is another low-maintenance highlights option since your brightened strands will be focused on your fringe while the rest of your hair is left natural and dark.

-Anh Co Tran is an expert celebrity colorist and the other half of Ramirez Tran Salon.
-We like this wavy brunette lob that's dispersed throughout with hazy golden highlights.
+We're digging this wavy brunette lob that's dispersed throughout with hazy golden highlights.